 With a 58Wh battery, the Nitro 7 simply can’t compete with some of the more premium gaming laptops on the market today that offer batteries in the 90 to 100Wh range, with 100Wh being the maximum legal limit for carrying batteries on flights.
 That said, if you control the brightness of your display and keyboard and ensure you’re using Intel’s integrated graphics, you can probably get through a few classes or a large chunk of the work day before having to recharge the laptop.
 It’s certainly better than laptops at this price range just a few years ago, even if it can’t quite compete with lower-powered ultrabooks.

-All in all, the Acer Nitro 7 is one of the best gaming laptops you can buy on the market, and for less than $950, it’s an absolute steal.
+All in all, the Acer Nitro 7 is one of the best gaming laptops you can buy on the market, and for around $950, it’s an absolute steal.
 It’s well-rounded, with a solid processor and graphics card combination and one of the better displays we’ve seen on any budget gaming laptop.
 If you’re looking for the best laptop money can buy, this isn’t it.
-But for well under $1000, we have no qualms about recommending Acer’s Nitro 7 as the must-have laptop for gaming on a budget.
+But for well under $1,000, we have no qualms about recommending Acer’s Nitro 7 as the must-have laptop for gaming on a budget.

 - Great display